elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} You've heard ...
 You've heard ...
-Toussaint comes.
+Toussaint is coming.
 Toussaint puts his feet on the ground ...
-Toussaint goes up the staircase.
+Toussaint climbs the staircase.
 Toussaint takes the first step.
-He takes the second.
-Toussaint is on the perron.
-Step by step, Toussaint sets foot on the ditch cloaked with slippery smiles ...
+He makes the second.
+Toussaint is on the stoop.
+Step by step, Toussaint sets foot on the ditch camouflaged by slippery smiles ...

 - {:.sp} Toussaint.

 - {:.i2} You won't stop me from speaking to my friends without eclipse
 - Fat moon, bad weed, sycamore, sycamore ...
 - Those are my loves, here are my hatreds
-- and my voice a wise child at the edge of your alcove.
+- and my voice a very wise child by your alcove.

 - {:.sp} The Chorus *(distant.)*